ARCTraining/hpc-intro/_episodes/13-scheduler.md

 > ## Cancelling multiple jobs
 >
-> We can also all of our jobs at once using the `-u` option.
+> We can also delete all of our jobs at once using the `-u` option.
 This will delete all jobs for a
 > specific user (in this case us).
 Note that you can only delete your own jobs.
 >
-> Try submitting multiple jobs and then cancelling them all with `scancel -u yourUsername`.
+> Try submitting multiple jobs and then cancelling them all with `qdel -u yourUsername`.
 {: .challenge}

 ## Other types of jobs